rowan01g/Fission-for-Answers/README.md

 # Project Overview

-**Fission 4 Answers** is an interactive sciece quiz game, intended for players of varying knowledge with adjustable difficulties.
-We have provided a high score cache for players to compete with themselves or each other.
+**Fission 4 Answers** is an interactive science quiz game, intended as general knowledge, with a mixture of question difficulty.
+We have provided 4 game modes for players.
+All questions, Chemistry, Physics or Biology.

 ### Project Goal
 The overall project goal was to create an interactive quiz website using HTML, CSS and JavaScript.
 While utlising tools such as AI, to enhance design and debugging, inline with the [marking crtieria](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSBC_H1AI+1/courseware/8765212c3d0c4f9ca95ce2e6de9ae626/5a0e79ed85344b13887067937f5d27b6/).